To apply for a visa, you may need to prove you have the money for your course.

 Student loans

-If you intend to use a loan as your financial evidence, you must ensure the loan and confirmation letter meet UKVI requirements – see financial requirement casework guidance, pages 12 [PDF].
+If you intend to use a loan as your financial evidence, you must ensure the loan and confirmation letter meet UKVI requirements – see financial requirement casework guidance, page 13 [PDF 503KB].

 Learn more about making a student visa application: